OttaDo

 With my sketches complete, I now went to work on the wireframes.
 I spent time creating a comprehensive wireframe that reflected what I had sketched out and would help me in working on the high fidelity screens later.

-My new wireframes differ drastically from my first wireframe iteration, but I was glad to be given the opportunity to fine tune this project to produce a better app for my client in the end.
+first wireframe iteration, but I was glad to be given the opportunity to fine tune this project to produce a better app for my client in the end.
 Using these wireframes, I felt good enough to continue to work towards a UI kit that would fit the clients need for branding.

 UI Kit